Wall Street. Tokyo. London. Shanghai. Hong Kong.

 The first major rumblings about insurtech started as recently as 2016.
-There is a good reason for this - in 2020, the US insurtech market is valued at a miniscule $538M.
+There is a good reason for this - in 2020, the US insurtech market is valued at a minuscule $538M.

-The insurance industry is one of a handful of major industries that has successfully resisted wholesale modernization.
+The insurance industry is one of a handful of major industries that have successfully resisted wholesale modernization.
 With the advent of direct-to-consumer insurance carriers, like Lemonade and Hippo, this is changing.
 Some national carriers still use DOS-based systems, which may not be a surprise given the state of enterprise architecture (see New York’s unemployment system coded in COBOL).
-What may be more surprising is that in 2020, some regional carriers are still paper based.
+What may be more surprising is that in 2020, some regional carriers are still paper-based.